dashkite/katana/README.md

 When we _apply_ a function in a stack context, we use the arity of the function to determine how many elements from the stack to pass into the function.
 Applying a unary function will result in passing the top of the stack into the function.
 Applying a binary function will result in passing the first two elements from the stack into the function, and so on.

+### Core

-By convention, functions prefixed with an _s_ are synchronous variants, ex: `spop`.
+Functions prefixed with an _s_ are synchronous variants, ex: `spop`.
 Functions prefixed with an _m_ will alter the stack based on the arity of the given function, ex: `mpop`.
 These may be combined, ex: `smpop`.
 The unprefixed functions are asynchronous—that is, they will await on the given function—and only add, replace, or remove one element from the top of the stack, regardless of the arity of the function.

-The _context_ of the stack is, by convention, the bottom of the stack.
-The `read` and `write` functions operate on this element.
-This allows you to write stack functions that are independent of the state of the stack.

-### Core

 #### push fn | spush fn